'I regret any harm:' Short seller compensates target in rare move

 “It’s highly unusual and refreshing to see a company take on this fight, because most will take the short term blow of the attack without pursuing legal vindication,” Frenkel said.

-Rodolfo Hernandez, Seeking Alpha's current managing editor, declined to comment.
-George Moriarty, the former executive editor of Seeking Alpha, told Reuters in 2019 that courts had respected the website’s status as a neutral platform, and that its staff vetted all posts.
-(Read more here).
+George Moriarty, the former executive editor of Seeking Alpha, told Reuters in 2019 that courts had respected the website’s status as a neutral platform, and that its staff vetted all posts (Read more here).

+After the retraction, Seeking Alpha on Monday took down all articles by Mathews, including the original post on Farmland, and blocked his account, according to website representative Abby Estikangi-Carmel.

+Seeking Alpha’s policies include author certification that they were not paid to post and, for short reports, that the assertion was run by the target company.

 Mathews runs a one-person investigative research business, Dallas area-based QKM LLC, and has published more than a dozen articles on Seeking Alpha.